cassiozen/ReactCasts/README.md

 This repository has code and outlines for [ReactCasts](https://www.youtube.com/channel/UCZkjWyyLvzWeoVWEpRemrDQ).
 All content (code samples, outlines, etc...) is organized into folders, starting with [`episode1`](https://github.com/cassiozen/ReactCasts/tree/master/episode1) and going from there.

-Full videos at the [YouTube Channel](https://www.youtube.com/channel/UCZkjWyyLvzWeoVWEpRemrDQ).
+Full videos at the YouTube Channel: [youtube.com/c/reactcasts](https://www.youtube.com/c/ReactCasts).

 # Request A Screencast